 How Long Is A Baseball Game?

 Similar to professional baseball, college baseball games are nine innings long and usually last around three hours.
-The exception to this is for doubleheader games, which are played in a limited format of seven innings to fit both games in the same day, ensure the player’s health, and keep spectators entertained.
+The exception to this is for doubleheader games, which are played in a limited format of seven innings to fit both games in the same day, ensure the players’ health, and keep spectators entertained and not bored.

-While both college and professional baseball games last nine innings, games in high school are limited to seven innings.
+While both college and professional baseball games last nine innings, games in high school are limited to seven innings, and typically last around two hours.
 This is mainly so that younger players do not have to withstand as much fatigue when playing.
 By requiring two fewer innings, pitchers do not have to throw as many pitches, and players do not have to be in the field for as long.

-This rule leads to quicker games that typically last around two hours.
+In most youth baseball leagues, games are limited to only six innings, and typically last under two hours.
 Similar to high school baseball, youth baseball is shortened to prevent injury and fatigue to young players.
-In most youth baseball leagues, games are limited to only six innings and typically last under two hours.
-There is also usually a mercy rule in youth baseball, which states if a team is winning by more than ten runs after a certain number of innings, they are declared the winner, and the game ends before all six innings are played.
+There is also usually a mercy rule in youth baseball, which states that if a team is winning by more than ten runs after a certain number of innings, they are declared the winner, and the game ends before all six innings are played.
 In most leagues, the mercy rule is applied after the fourth inning.

 A game can be longer than nine innings if both teams are tied at the end of the ninth inning, in which case the game goes into extra innings.
 Teams play extra innings until one inning ends with someone in the lead.
 This can happen in two ways: the away team can take the lead in the top half of the inning and hold the home team scoreless in the bottom half, or the home team can walk it off in the bottom half of the inning by scoring after holding the away team scoreless in the top half.